mohitjain/mohitjain/_posts/2013-04-28-keeping-ruby-on-rails-model-dry-metaprogramming.markdown

 {% endhighlight %}

-This makes your code more dry and more clean.
-And adding more states makes it more easy to modify.
+This makes your code drier and cleaner.
+And adding more states makes it easier to modify.